 You can also use this section to collect information about what software your clients use, and whether you need to educate them about yours.

-Security checklist for client intake form
+Security checklist for the client intake form

 ✔ Will your clients’ files and information be secure in transit?

 Content and files from client intake forms should be sent to you through an encrypted connection.
-You can either use an encrypted email service, or ensure that your form builder or data collection tool has appropriate security procedures.
+You can either use an encrypted email service or ensure that your form builder or data collection tool has appropriate security procedures.

 ✔ Have you complied with data protection legislation?